 - the impact on patients and carers

-- changes to the accessibility of services
+- changes in the accessibility of services

 - emergency and unscheduled care

 - Conflict with national policy or professional recommendations

 - changes in the method of service delivery

 - financial implications, and

 The decision on whether a service change should be regarded as major ultimately rests with Scottish Government ministers.
 However, when making their decision, ministers will consider the process that NHS boards have followed in reaching their own view.